lalalic/qili/README.md

 			> event could be text,image,voice, video,location,link, event,device_text,device_event,subcribe,unsubscribe,scan
 			> callback=function(req/*{message,app}*/, res/*{send}*/)
 			> when event name is empty, callback will be called on every event
+	* pubsub:
+		* init: return a pubsub object, or nothing to use in-memory built-in
+		* onConnect: a callback for subscription connection
+		* onDisconnect
+	* appUpdates: support 2 ways
+		* fromManifestURI({runtimeVersion, platform}, app): return manifest url
+		* an extension of expo-updates-server
+	* proxy: http-proxy-middleware.createProxyMiddleware is used to serve
+		* [ key ]
+			* options: used by createProxyMiddleware

 * ID(...): a utility to extract id from type field resolver arguments